-- the company's focus on manufacturing; - revenue and market capitalization size in comparison with ours; and - participation in automotive, transportation, recreational or lifestyle industries.
+- the company's focus on manufacturing; - revenue and market capitalization size in comparison with ours; and participation in automotive, transportation, recreational or lifestyle industries.

-As part of the 2013 Compensation Analysis, the Committee and Consultant compared data from each of the General Consultant Database and Proxy Industry Group (together, the "Market Data") and utilized, among other information, observations relating to data pertaining to specific job categories and responsibilities.
+As part of the 2015 Compensation Analysis, the Committee and Consultant compared data from each of the General Consultant Database and Proxy Industry Group (together, the "Market Data") and utilized, among other information, observations relating to data pertaining to specific job categories and responsibilities.
 Market Data were adjusted according to these observations and regressed to our revenue size.
 The market analysis included data on fixed pay (base pay), and variable compensation (annual and long-term incentives).

-The Committee utilized benchmark information derived from the updated Fiscal 2013 Consultant Industry Group and the Proxy Industry Group as a basis for decisions to be made for Fiscal 2014 base salary adjustments and for any adjustments relating to increased responsibility and promotion, and for Fiscal 2014 annual and future long-term incentive awards.
+The Committee utilized benchmark information derived from the updated Fiscal 2015 Consultant Industry Group and the Proxy Industry Group as a basis for decisions to be made for base salary adjustments and for any adjustments relating to increased responsibility and promotion, and for future annual and long-term incentive awards.